lsst-sqre/repertoire/docs/user-guide/influxdb.rst

    discovery = DiscoveryClient()
    token = "..."  # obtained from somewhere else
-   info = await discovery.get_influxdb_credentials("some_database", token)
+   info = await discovery.influxdb_credentials("some_database", token)

-The resulting object has the same fields as that retured by `DiscoveryClient.get_influxdb_connection_info`, plus two more:
+The resulting object has the same fields as that retured by `DiscoveryClient.influxdb_connection_info`, plus two more:

 ``username``
     Username with which to authenticate.